Hidden East Anglia:

 Source: John Chambers: 'A General History of the County of Norfolk' (Longman, Rees, Orme, Brown & Green, 1829), Vol.1, p.125.

-Flitcham-with-Appleton, Norfolk: About fifty yards south of the old church was "a curious spring called Holy Well".
-Another source called it the 'Pilgrim's Well', and said it was used by pilgrims on their way to the shrine at Walsingham.
+Flitcham-with-Appleton, Norfolk: A little way south of Appleton's ruined church of St. Mary there is still "a curious spring called Holy Well".
+Another source called it the 'Pilgrim's Well', and said it was used by pilgrims on their way to the shrine at Walsingham, while a map of 1617 shows it as 'Ladyes Well'.
+This is recorded on old OS maps as being at TF705272.

 Francis Blomefield: 'An Essay Towards a Topographical History of the County of Norfolk' (1808) Vol.8.